Chapter 4. Borough Bridge, 1st vision (maker)

 > Well, well.
 Soldiers will come and get you, my former friend...
 For sure...
 Hail the President!

-S. blinks and opens her eyes.
-The Elite soldier is still there, looking down on her.
-But?
-He is not attacking...?
+S. blinks, the Elite soldier is still there, staring at her.
+But… He is not attacking...?

 ---Bearer of STATE for 73 minutes and 57, 58, 59---

-While she forces herself to start breathing again, the weight of STATE presses into her abdomen, the sensation of power oozing into her.
+While she forces herself to start breathing again, the weight of STATE presses into her abdomen.